 Eggs were high in cholesterol, so they were kicked out of the nutritious club.

 Because science is dynamic and progressive and we’re always learning more, we know now that the research that led to those conclusions was flawed (More on that later!).
-Renowned researchers, top physicians, and experienced registered dietitians like me agree that eggs really do reserve that “incredible, edible” reputation, but producers can’t even call them “healthy” on the carton (let alone sing about it).
+Renowned researchers, top physicians, and experienced registered dietitians like me agree that eggs really do deserve that “incredible, edible” reputation, but producers can’t even call them “healthy” on the carton (let alone sing about it).

 The old advice to avoid them was all about cholesterol.
 High cholesterol in the blood is a known risk factor for heart disease and strokes, and nutritionists used to believe eating foods high in cholesterol would raise cholesterol levels in the blood.
 Actually, that’s not the case.
 More recent reviews of the research have shown no association between eating whole foods that are high in cholesterol and increased risk of heart disease or stroke.
 Foods that are associated with raising blood cholesterol levels include trans fats, fried foods, and refined sugar.